Yunyaonate/BMET2922/test_notes.md

 ## 6. get_data_to_draw()
 cato| comment
 --|--
-Discreption| get the data to display in this frame Input| dt_w, DATALEN_w, dt_b, DATALEN_b
+Description| get the data to display in this frame Input| dt_w, DATALEN_w, dt_b, DATALEN_b
 Output| t_w_this, pulse_this, t_b_this, bpm_this
 Author| Yunyao Duan